Hong Kong protesters pause to mark Sept. 11

 Several peaceful protests are planned for the next few days, combining with celebrations marking the Mid-Autumn Festival.

-Reporting by Jessie Pang and Farah Master; Writing by Nick Macfie; Editing by Paul Tait and Clarence Fernandez
+Reporting by Jessie Pang, Farah Master, Jamie Freed and Michelle Martin in Berlin; Writing by Nick Macfie; Editing by Mark Heinrich